getodk/build/docs/deploy.md

 ## Production deployment from source
 This section documents how to deploy Build to a production server via a source install.
-This deployment method has been superseded by the docker-compose deployment.
+This deployment method has been superseded by the docker compose deployment.

 ### Deploy build2xlsform
 The symlink `/srv/xls_service/current` points to the unpacked and built production release.